kvas7andy/CyberBattleSim_Web/README.md

 The visual outputs better check generated `logfile.log` file as the cmd outputs do not include training progressbar.

-## Testing simulator with manual commands & learned agent
+### Testing simulator with manual commands and learned agent

 To test the algorithm use either [notebook_debug_tinymicro.py](cyberbattle/agents/baseline/notebooks/notebook_debug_tinymicro.py) or [run.py](cyberbattle/agents/baseline/run.py) with `--eval --no-train`.